ras52/bootstrap/stage-1/README.txt

 Therefore stage 1 adds two new tools, unhexl and elfify, to handle these tasks.
-The first, unhexl, is a significantly improved version of the stage 0 unhexl.
+The first, unhexl, is a significantly improved version of the stage 0 unhex.
 It allows arbitrary white-space and comments.
 More importantly, it allows labels to be defined and referenced.
 The grammar is: